Hearty Winter Beef Stew with Red Wine and Rosemary

 When we dredged and browned the beef stew in the pot at the beginning, it should’ve added a little thickness and body to the cooking liquids in the stew throughout cooking process.

 If you find that you would like to thicken your beef stew more, remove about a cup of the cooking liquid from the pot and ladle into a small bowl.
-Whisk in 1 or 2 tablespoons of all purpose flour until silky and combined then pour back into the pot and stir in until combined.
-Cover and cook beef stew until slightly more thickened, about 20 to 30 more minutes or until desired consistency is reached.
+Whisk in around 2 to 3 tablespoons of all purpose flour until silky and combined then pour back into the pot and stir in until combined.
+Cover and cook beef stew until slightly more thickened, about 10 to 15 more minutes or until desired consistency is reached.
 Check throughout for desired thickness.

 9. Stir In Frozen Peas.
 Serve Hot